Aeshna isoceles (Green-eyed Hawker/Norfolk Hawker)

-Termed the Norfolk Hawker in Britain because its range was originally restricted to Norfolk.
-However, it’s breeding range has now spread as far as Cambridgeshire so Green-eyed Hawker, the name suggested by Dijkstra/Lewington, which has always been more appropriate in a European context , is also more appropriate here, now.
+This species is termed the Norfolk Hawker in Britain because its range was originally restricted to Norfolk.
+However, it’s breeding range has now spread and includes Suffolk, Kent and Cambridgeshire at least so Green-eyed Hawker, the name suggested by Dijkstra/Lewington, which has always been more appropriate in a European context , also seems more appropriate in th UK, now.

 Whatever we call it, we made a trip up to the Norfolk Broads in search of these delightful creatures and managed to find a good selection.
 They may be tagged as rare but they seemed locally abundant to me.